Rinderpest: Rinderpest in 19th-century Africa

-Around the turn of the century, a plague struck in Southern Africa.
-The outbreak in the 1890s killed an estimated 80 to 90% of all cattle in eastern and southern Africa.
+The outbreak in the 1890s killed an estimated 80–90% of all cattle in eastern and southern Africa.
 Sir Arnold Theiler was instrumental in developing a vaccine that curbed the epizootic.
-The loss of animals caused famine which depopulated sub-Saharan Africa, allowing thornbush to colonise.
+The consequences for the Africans were especially severe.
+Though cattle numbers revived subsequently, the consequent human toll was mass starvation in the absence of herding, hunting and farming.
+It is estimated that the human losses were as high as one-third of the population of Ethiopia and two-thirds of the Maasai people of Tanzania.
+This famine caused significant depopulation in sub-Saharan Africa, allowing thornbush to colonise.
 This formed ideal habitat for tsetse fly, which carries sleeping sickness, and is unsuitable for livestock; "hence the European view of an empty unspoiled Africa teeming with game".